Bussiere Garden: History

 Jean-Augustin Bussière (1872-1958), the owner of Bussiere Garden, came to Beijing in 1913 and practiced medicine there for 41 years.
 His aim was to purchase medical equipment from France and introduce advanced medical experience to China.
 He built a watchtower in his own villa Bussiere Garden as a place for local people to rest.
 His patients were of varied professions and social classes.

 Bussière was a central figure in the French community in China and Bussiere Garden served as a social place for the French elite.
 The French poet Saint-John Perse, who later received the Nobel Prize in Literature, visited China accompanied by Bussiere.
 His long expressionist poem Anabase was written on the background of the desert and Mount Miaofeng.
 André d'Hormon, who had been proofreading the Chinese novel Dream of Red Mansions for more than ten years, was also a visitor of the mansion.

-Bussiere Garden was once one of the Communist Party of China (CCP)'s underground intelligence interface locations of Pingxi.
+Bussiere Garden was once one of the Chinese Communist Party (CCP)'s underground intelligence interface locations of Pingxi.
 Before the Japanese invasion, Bussière's British friends delivered two high-power telegraph transmitters to Yan'an through Bussiere Garden.
 The CCP's headquarter of guerrilla forces in Mount Miaofeng was located than 100 meters from Bussiere Garden.